 The National Park Service refers to the national parkland that extends from the Capitol to the Potomac River, encompassing the memorials, Washington Monument, National Mall, and West and East Potomac parks as the National Mall and Memorial Parks.
 The National Mall and Memorial Parks has its own telephone number, tel.
 202/485-9880, and website, www.nps.gov/nama.

-What L'Enfant did not foresee was the toll that all of this activity might take on this piece of parkland.
 In recent years, visitors to the Mall often have been dismayed to see an expanse of browned, rather than green grass, crumbling walkways, and an overall worn appearance.
 The National Park Service maintains the land but struggles to keep up with needed repairs and preservation work, mostly due to lack of sufficient funds, despite monies from Congress and from the Trust for the National Mall, www.nationalmall.org, the Park Service's official fundraising partner.
 A third organization called the National Coalition to Save Our Mall (www.savethemall.org), made up of professional and civic groups as well as assorted concerned artists, historians, and residents, advocates for a public voice in Mall enhancement decisions, and for more support from Congress.
 These organizations don't necessarily agree on their visions for the Mall.

 Albert Einstein Memorial, 22nd Street and Constitution Avenue NW